-The Chevrah Kadisha and Jewish Cemetery Conference started as an annual event in 2003, and is two-and-a-half days of intense learning focused on the end-of life continuum.
-From visiting the sick (bikkur cholim), to ritual preparation of the dead for burial (taharah) and comforting the soul between death and burial (shmirah), through funeral and burial to all aspects of grief and mourning, this conference allows every participant to immerse in the knowledge, resources, texts, and discussions vital to working in their own community.
+The Chevrah Kadisha and Jewish Cemetery Conference started as an annual event in 2003, and was for many years two-and-a-half days of intense in-person learning focused on the end-of life continuum.
+Since the onset of the pandemic in 2020, the conference has been an online-only event, usually four days of workshops and plenary sessions.
+Topics range from visiting the sick (bikkur cholim), to ritual preparation of the dead for burial (taharah) and comforting the soul between death and burial (shmirah), through funeral and burial to all aspects of grief and mourning, this conference is intended to allow every participant to immerse in the knowledge, resources, texts, and discussions vital to working in their own community.

 If you need emotional re-charging, get your batteries ready because you will be re-inspired, re-enthused, and re-energized by the amazing teachers and folks who attend this conference.

 Don’t miss the “live” taharah demo as well as discussions of intermarried burials, active listening, marketing traditional funerals and burials, infection control, history of the Chevrah Kadisha, autopsy and medical examiners, non-profit funeral homes, transgender issues, cemetery consecration, Maavor Yabbok text study, healing, cemetery finances, bereavement photography, genealogy, cemetery regulators, and much more.
 Plus lots of networking, discussing, strategizing, sharing, and supporting.
 Each year we work hard to include the most important topics, people, and issues appropriate for the world in which we live.

 We encourage every synagogue, Jewish cemetery, and Chevrah Kadisha, as well as related institutions such as a hospice or hospital, to send a team to the conference.
 There’s a lot to learn, to share, and to bring home.